 If any AP affiliated with an AP MLD sets the IEEE 802.1X Authentication Utilizing Authentication Frame Support field in the RSNXE that it transmits to 1, then a non-AP MLD (originator) with dot11EPPIEEE8021XauthenticationUtilizingAuthenticationFrameActivated equal to true may signal its Supplicant to authenticate with the AP MLD (responder) using IEEE Std 802.1X-2020 utilizing Authentication frames by transmitting the Authentication frames to the AP through a non-AP STA affiliated with the non-AP MLD.

 When the originator is a non-AP MLD and the responder is an AP MLD, the RA field of an Authentication frame in response to an Authentication frame from the peer shall be set to the TA field of the Authentication frame from the peer.

+When performing IEEE 802.1X authentication utilizing Authentication frames, the non-AP MLD and the AP MLD shall compute a digest of the transcript of the messages comprising the IEEE 802.1X exchange.
+The transcript consists of the portion of each Authentication frame, having a unique transaction sequence number, in the order in which they were sent and received.
+The portion is defined as data that follows the status code.
+The transcript of the exchange is hashed using the hash algorithm indicated by the Key Derivation type of the selected AKM from the AKM Suite Selector element.

+Note—retransmission of frames at the PHY layer are not included in the digest.

 If an originator chooses to initiate IEEE 802.1X authentication utilizing Authentication frames, it first selects an IEEE 802.1X AKM that is supported by the responder.
 The originator then shall construct the first Authentication frame of the exchange as follows: